aimav/.github/profile/README.md

 Aimav Project
 =============

-AI, MetaOS, Apps, vibed and combined into one.
+AI, MetaOS, Apps, Vibed and combined into one.

 How Things are Made